BfeatB/Todo-list/README.md

 # Todo-list
-A simple webapp to practice javascript
+A simple webapp to practice JavaScript